marianopela/Hackintosh-AMD-Ryzen-7-2700-msi-B450-Tomahawk-MAX/README.md

 - [x] etc

 ## What's not Working?
-- [ ] Sleep works only in Mojave and Big Sur, it doesn't in Catalina but it's a common problem
+- [ ] Sleep works only in Mojave and Big Sur, it doesn't in Catalina but it's a common problem with AMD CPUs
 - [ ] Jack mic (common problem with AMD Hackintosh using AppleALC kext)
 - [ ] SideCar due to the lack of an iGPU
 - [ ] etc